Macabebe: Government

+Local government

 Like other towns in the Philippines, Macabebe is governed by a mayor and vice mayor who are elected for three-year terms.
 The mayor is the executive head and leads the town's departments in executing the ordinances and improving public services.
 The vice mayor heads a legislative council (Sangguniang Bayan) consisting of councilors from the barangays of barrios.
 The District Office of the Congressional representative stands near the town centre.

-Tourism and culture
+Culture

-The town is rich in its past and treasures.
+The town is rich in history and treasures.
 Its town hall and churches reveal the wealth of the town's heritage.